 New Year's Concert by the Vienna Philharmonic

 Perhaps the most famous concert in the world is broadcast by television to an audience of millions in over 90 countries.
-Being there in Vienna on the day calls for a little luck, because tickets for the concert are drawn from amongst all applications due to the huge demand.
+Being there in Vienna on the day calls for a little luck because the tickets for each year's concert are drawn on the website of the Vienna Philharmonic due to the huge demand.
+Or head to Stephansplatz - one of the stops on the New Year's Eve Trail - where a live open-air broadcast takes place.

 Fascinating Strauss sounds